FRRouting/frr/doc/user/ospfd.rst

    by the `maximum-holdtime` configured with this command.
 If the adaptive hold-time elapses without any SPF-triggering event occuring then the current holdtime is reset to the `initial-holdtime`.
-The current holdtime can be viewed with :ref:`show-ip-ospf`, where it is expressed as a multiplier of the `initial-holdtime`.
+The current holdtime can be viewed with :clicmd:`show ip ospf`, where it is expressed as a multiplier of the `initial-holdtime`.

    ::